Frequently asked questions regarding probate

 When somebody dies, everything that they own forms part of what is known as their estate.

 The authority to administer a deceased person’s estate falls to either an executor or the administrator.

-When a person dies without a valid will , their estate is subject to the rules of intestacy.
+When a person dies without a valid will, their estate is subject to the rules of intestacy.
 The rules of intestacy decide who will have the legal authority to administer the estate and who the beneficiaries will be.
-The person with the legal authority to administer a deceased person’s a state when there is no valid rule, is called the administrator.
+The person with the legal authority to administer a deceased person’s estate when there is no valid rule is called the administrator.

 - identifying all assets in the estate and obtaining accurate valuations as at the date of death

-- calculating all liabilities in the estates such as mortgages credit cards or lines
+- calculating all liabilities in the estates such as mortgages, credit cards or loans

 - completing HM Revenue and customs account.
 These are required in both non-taxable and taxable estates.